Painting your house is always a big deal, with lots of questions and decisions to work on.

-If there is construction work going on, then starting with the natural wood trim makes sense.
+If there’s construction work going on, starting with the natural wood trim makes sense.

 This is because of the dust and debris that are often kicked up during the construction process.

 By starting with the trim, you can minimize any possible spots it may cause.

-Once the trim is done, you can wait for the construction to complete before getting to the walls.
+Once the trim is done painting, you can wait for the construction to be complete before getting to the walls.

 If you are using tape, you should use them to edge off the areas around the trim because it’s easier to apply the tape to the trim instead of the walls.

 3- No Tape:

-If you are not using tape, then you should start with the trim if you are better at freehand painting.
+If you are not using tape, you should start with the trim if you are better at freehand painting.

 When to Paint the Walls First?

-If you want to know quickly what the paint will look like, then starting with the walls will give you the best option.
+If you want to know quickly what the paint will look like, starting with the walls will give you the best option.

-Or, if you cannot stand the look of the walls right now, then painting them over first makes considerable sense.
+Or, if you cannot stand the look of the walls right now, then painting them first makes considerable sense.

 1- Less Skill:

-If you or the people that are helping you are not skilled painters, then starting on the wall makes considerable sense.
+If you or the people helping you are not skilled painters, starting on the wall makes considerable sense.

 Walls are more forgiving when it comes to painting as compared to trim.

-You can always correct some of the paint on the walls with a dry brush, but the trim is a little more difficult.
+So, you can always correct some of the paint on the walls with a dry brush, but fixing the trim is a little more complicated.

 2- Questionable Wall Color:

 If you are not sure of the wall color, then you can change it fairly quickly.

-This is better than painting the trim first, then the walls, and discovering you do not like the color and have to repaint the trim as well.
+This is better than painting the trim first, then the walls, and discovering you do not like the color and need to repaint the trim as well.

-If you follow your own common sense, then that can help you decide on which to paint first.
+Mostly, if you follow your common sense, then that can help you decide on which to paint first.